csawyerYumaed/pyOwnCloud/README.md

 Requirements:
 -------------
 * The ocsync C library from ownCloud.
 If you install Mirall/owncloud-client, you get it for free on Linux.
 	If you don't want to install mirall, you have to install the 'ocsync' binary package, usually named 'libocsync0' and the owncloud plugin, usually named 'libocsync-plugin-owncloud'.
 	Installing the plugin should also install 'libocsync0' as a dependency.
-When running Debian jessy (=testing) or sid, you can install it right from the Debian archives.
+When running Debian (jessy) or Ubuntu raring, you can install it right from the archives.
 For other distributions you can get them through https://build.opensuse.org/package/show/isv:ownCloud:devel/ocsync .
 * Python > 2.6 < 3 (patches welcome)
 * An ownCloud server to sync with.
 (Presumably you already have one of these.)
 * argparse for python (included with python > 2.6)